-Cost accounting is a method of accounting that helps to calculate the cost of different functions of a company, such as production, fixed price along with depreciation of capital equipment.
-At first, it measures and records these costs individually and then compares the input outcome with the actual result to assist the management of a company for measuring their financial performance.
+Cost accounting is a method of accounting that helps to calculate the cost of different functions of a company, such as production, fixed price, and depreciation on capital equipment.

-Cost accounting was developed during the Industrial Revolution when the economics of industrial supply and demand forced manufacturers began keeping a track on their business functions for making decisions on whether or not to decrease the price of their overstocked goods or reduce the production.
+Cost accounting emerged during the Industrial Revolution when the economics of industrial supply and demand forced manufacturers to begin keeping track of their business functions.

 Goals of Cost Accounting